Cultural Chronicles: Iconic Creations that Shape Identities

 Britain

 • The steam engine – invented by Thomas Newcomen in 1712 and then heavily improved by James Watt’s patented steam locomotive in 1784.
-It played a crucial role in the Industrial Revolution and was dominant around the world for over a century.
+It played a crucial role in the Industrial Revolution.

 Italy

-• A spritz – is a thirst-quenching, effervescent cocktail, often made with Prosecco, digestive bitters and soda water.
-Created in the Venice region in the 1800s, today its lower alcohol content and glowing red hue symbolise a relaxed lifestyle.
+• A spritz – is a thirst-quenching, effervescent cocktail, often made with Prosecco, digestive bitters, and soda water.
+Created in the Venice region in the 1800s, it symbolises a relaxed lifestyle.

-• The first working typewriter – was invented by Pellegrino Turri in 1808.
-Several other inventions contributed insight for the design but this one was motivated by the disability of Countess Carolina Fantoni da Fivizzano.
-It enabled her to write him secret love letters.
+• The first working typewriter – was invented by Pellegrino Turri in 1808 to help Countess Carolina Fantoni da Fivizzano write secret love letters.

-• The world’s first bank – Banca Monte dei Paschi di Siena was established in 1472 in Siena.
-The bank has a chequered history but has survived crises and scandals.
-It was struggling to avoid collapse before being bailed out by the Italian government in July 2017.
+• The world’s first bank – Banca Monte dei Paschi di Siena was established in 1472 in Siena and is still operational today.

 France

-• Champagne – a sparkling wine made from Pinot Noir, Pinot Meunier, and Chardonnay grapes, was created accidentally and called 「the devil’s wine」 because the bottles exploded and corks popped out suddenly.
-The oldest recorded sparkling wine is Blanquette de Limoux, invented by French monks near Carcassonne in 1531.
+• Champagne – a sparkling wine made from Pinot Noir, Pinot Meunier, and Chardonnay grapes, was created accidentally and called “the devil’s wine” due to its explosive nature.

-• Michelin Star – a prestigious award in the culinary world, was established by the Michelin tyre company in 1926.
-It was initially intended to encourage road travel and dining.
-Today, it remains a hallmark of excellence in gastronomy.
-The 2024 edition of the Michelin Guide has 214 Hong Kong restaurants.
+• Michelin Star – a prestigious award in the culinary world, was established by the Michelin tyre company in 1926 to encourage road travel and dining.

-• Chanel perfume – was created by Gabrielle 「Coco」 Chanel, who opened her first millinery shop in Paris in 1910.
-Initially popular for hats, she revolutionised women’s fashion with her elegant designs and sports clothes.
+• Chanel perfume – was created by Gabrielle “Coco” Chanel, who opened her first millinery shop in Paris in 1910.
 The iconic Chanel No. 5 perfume was launched in 1922.

 Germany

-• First modern bicycle – invented by Karl Drais in Germany in 1817, it was known as the 「laufmaschine」 or 「running machine」 as it had no pedals and was propelled by pushing a person’s feet on the ground.
+• First modern bicycle – invented by Karl Drais in Germany in 1817, it was known as the “laufmaschine” or “running machine.”

 Switzerland